Using Docker Compose: Managing Multiple Local Containers

 Docker Compose

-helps us to avoid repetitive commands, that we might have to write with docker-cli
+docker-compose helps us to avoid repetitive commands, that we might have to write with docker-cli during a container start up.

 This